worldamazing/plan/docs/overview.md

 ### Q: But really, this is a world domination plan, and you will take my money and run away with it.
 How can I be sure you won't?
 **A:** The GP is built on transparency and collective decision-making, which means that no one person or group has unchecked control over resources.
 All funds contributed to the GP are managed by the members themselves, not by any single leader or organization.
 Every member has a say in how resources are allocated, and there are systems in place to ensure that all financial decisions are transparent and open to scrutiny.

 Additionally, the GP operates on a foundation of community trust and mutual benefit.
 The idea of "running away with the money" goes against the very principles on which the GP is built.
-Members can track exactly how funds are being used, and every major project is voted on by the community.
+Members can track exactly how funds are being used, and every core project is voted on by the community.
 This decentralized approach ensures that power and control are always in the hands of the people.

 Simply put, the GP exists to benefit everyone, not to enrich a select few.
 The financial structure is designed to prevent fraud and corruption by making everything visible and accountable to all members.